Ulta: Love The Story, Need A Pullback

 Now We Know Why Comps Were 16.7%

-We wanted to list a few reasons they've already been doing well before the above "low hanging fruit" changes.
+We wanted to list a few reasons they've already been doing well before the above "low-hanging fruit" changes.

 1) Ulta is taking share from Department Stores that have owned the beauty segment.
 That is a lot of market share up for grabs and Ulta is capitalizing on it.